 - salt and pepper to taste

-- In a small bowl whisk together the lemon juice and olive oil; season generously with salt and pepper.
+- In a small bowl whisk together the olive oil, salt and pepper.

-- Drizzle the dressing over the tomato mixture and serve immediately.
+- Drizzle the balsamic glaze over the salad, then serve immediately.